GetStream/vg/README.md

 $ vg activate
 (example) $

-# When a workspace is active go builds have no access to the packages in your
+# When a workspace is active go builds cannot import packages from your
-# normal GOPATH.
-This is good for isolation as you can not accidentally import
+# normal GOPATH (you can still use executables though).
+This is good for
+# isolation as you can not accidentally import something outside of the
-# something outside of the GOPATH.
-However, you can easily install a package from
+# workspace.
+However, you can easily install a package from your global GOPATH
-# your global GOPATH into the workspace.
+# into the workspace.
 (example) $ vg localInstall github.com/GetStream/utils
 # You can even install a package from a specific path
 (example) $ vg localInstall github.com/GetStream/utils ~/weird/path/utils